editor-js/editorjs-php/README.md

 # Configuration file

-You can configure validation rules for different types of CodeX Editor tools (header, paragraph, list, quote and other).
+You can manually configure validation rules for different types of Editor.js tools (header, paragraph, list, quote and other).
+You can also extend configuration with new tools.

 Sample validation rule set: